Make Black Cat O’Lanterns

 Touch up paint if needed.

-Step 6: Put a short tea light on a lid or dish to catch any drips.
+Step 6: Put a short tea light on a lid or dish.
 Stick to the top of the big pumpkin with a small ball of clay polymer or poster putty.
 Attach the head.
 Position cat and arrange tail and paws next to body.